thecaliskan/proxy-api/README.md

 # Proxy API

-Proxy API for handling POST form data requests.
+Proxy API for handling requests.

 ## Overview

-This project provides a simple proxy API for POST form data requests.
+This project provides a simple proxy API for requests.
 It's built with Go and includes Docker support for easy deployment.

 ## Features

-- Proxy POST form data requests.
+- Proxy requests.
 - Built with Go.
 - Docker support.